hpssjellis/maker100-curriculum/README.md

 Views better using the README.md [here](README.md)

-The currciulum for this course is at [maker100-curriculum](https://github.com/hpssjellis/maker100-curriculum)

 Note:
-The 2024 economy version of this course is at [maker100-eco](https://github.com/hpssjellis/maker100-eco) The Original version 2021 of this course is at  [maker100](https://github.com/hpssjellis/maker100)
+The 2024 economy version of this course is at [maker100-eco](https://github.com/hpssjellis/maker100-eco)
+The original 2021 version of this course is at  [maker100](https://github.com/hpssjellis/maker100)

 ## Problem:
 How can a School or University start a general Robotics course for all students when there are only a few educators skilled in Robotics and Machine Learning?